AMBOSS Step 2 CK Self-Assessment 2022: Results & Analysis

 The Step 2 CK Self-Assessment was a mock version of the USMLE® Step 2 CK exam.
 It was comprised of four question blocks containing 40 questions each and was presented in the official timed format of the USMLE, meaning you had one hour to complete each block.

-Following the self-assessment, students who completed all four blocks received their results in the form of a score report, designed to look similar to the USMLE’s.
+Following the self-assessment, students who completed all four blocks received their results in the form of a score report that is designed to look similar to the USMLE’s.
 The score report also included the most high-yield topics to focus on based on the student’s performance and their relative strengths and weaknesses.
 If you took part in the self-assessment, you can view your score report here.

-The mean score of the entire cohort of AMBOSS USMLE® Step 2 CK Self-Assessment-takers was 229 with a standard deviation of 24.
-The mean score of the reference cohort was 244 with a standard deviation of 17.
+The mean score of AMBOSS USMLE Step 2 CK Self-Assessment-takers was 230 with a standard deviation of 19.4.
+The mean score of the reference cohort (self-assessment takers who are within two weeks of their actual exam date) was 239 with a standard deviation of 20.

-The highest score anyone got on the self-assessment was an eye-watering 280 and this was achieved by 3 superstars: 1 in the US and 2 IMG students.
+The highest score anyone got was an astonishing 280.
+This was achieved by four superstars: one in the US and three IMG students.

 For more information on how the score is calculated, check out this post.